 For asylum seekers who are granted international protection, and as is the case in Italy, there is no UK strategy for integration – however, Scotland and Wales both have national plans to support newly recognised refugees.
 SOGI refugees are likely to have particular need for support, as they may find it difficult to access migrant and refugee community groups in the same way as other individuals for fear of prejudice.
 And they will also be vulnerable to homophobia in the wider society, like any other member of a SOGI minority.

 Looking forward, UK asylum policy, like that of other European states, is influenced by several important international and European instruments, including the Convention Relating to the Status of Refugees 1951, the European Convention on Human Rights 1950, and the EU Qualification Directive 2004/83/EC (the UK did not opt into the recast 2011 Directive).
 While there is no suggestion of the UK reneging on its responsibilities under the Refugee Convention, the implications for asylum policy of the UK’s decision to leave the EU following the June 2016 referendum are as yet unclear.

 More on the United Kingdom?
 Please, consult the SOGICA Database.
-You will also find a table ‘UK SOGI asylum case law‘ and a list ‘UK Visas and Immigration Country policy and information notes on sexual orientation and gender identity‘, which will be both updated as new case law and Country Policy and Information Notes are published.
+You will also find the table ‘UK SOGI asylum case law‘ and a list ‘UK Visas and Immigration Country policy and information notes on sexual orientation and gender identity‘, which will be both updated as new case law and Country Policy and Information Notes are published.
 You may also wish to consult our final recommendations as well: SOGICA project, ’30 Recommendations for improving the lives of people claiming asylum on the basis of sexual orientation or gender identity (SOGI) in the UK’, University of Sussex, July 2020.